 Three essential features of an effective math fact app.

 There are plenty of ineffective math apps.
 Some apps don’t give the answers when a student doesn’t know them.
 Some apps just fill in the answer for the student and then move on.
 When the student doesn’t know the answer, the app has to teach it.
 To teach a math fact that the student doesn’t know, the app has to do these three things:

-The app has to tell the problem and the answer to the student.
+- Tell the problem and the answer to the student, if needed.

-An effective math app will only teach a few math facts at a time
+An effective math app will only teach a few math facts at a time.

-Introduce new facts only when old facts are mastered
+Introduce new facts only when old facts are mastered!

 The trick to effectively teaching math facts is to introduce new math facts at an appropriate pace.
 If you wait too long to introduce math facts, it gets boring and wastes time.
 If you go too fast, students become confused.
 Before introducing new facts, students need to master everything you’ve given them.
 An effective app will test whether students have mastered the current batch of math facts before introducing more facts.
 And it will also introduce math facts at a pace based on student mastery.
 That’s the final piece of the puzzle to ensure students learn math facts from an app.

-*Rocket Math App focuses on two facts and their reverses at a time, such as 3+4=7, 4+3=7, 3+5=8 and 5+3=8.
+*The Rocket Math Online Game App focuses on two facts and their reverses at a time, such as 3+4=7, 4+3=7, 3+5=8 and 5+3=8.